emtiyazaly/RGB/README.md

 # RGB
 Details alonge with documentation will be presented at a later stage in time.
-Till then bare with me.
+Till then bear with me.